 EUTM Mali constitutes the military pillar of the EU strategy in the country, which includes other fields such as political and humanitarian development.
 The mission was born in 2013 to respond to the need to strengthen the capabilities of the Malian Armed Forces, with the ultimate result being self-sustaining armed forces capable of contributing to the defence of their population and territory.

-Since the approval of the Fourth Mandate in May 2018, the strategic objectives of the mission have been:
+Since the approval of the Fifth Mandate in March 2020, the strategic objectives of the mission have been:

-The EU member countries contributing to EUTM Mali are: Austria, Belgium, Bulgaria, Czech Republic, Germany, Estonia, Finland, France, Greece, Hungary, Ireland, Italy, Lithuania, Luxembourg, Latvia, Portugal, Romania, Sweden, Slovenia, Spain, Slovakia and United Kingdom.
+The EU member countries contributing to EUTM Mali are: Austria, Belgium, Bulgaria, Czech Republic, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Netherlands, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.

-The 5 European non-EU countries contributing to EUTM Mali are: Georgia, Montenegro, Serbia, Albania and Moldova.
+The 3 European non-EU countries contributing to EUTM Mali are: Georgia, Moldova and Montenegro.